 You might know the name of the place you’re going, where you’re staying, you might even have scanned pages of pictures and things to do.
 But you don’t really know it.

 You don’t know how you’ll feel when you get there.
-Or what that place you saw in pictures is like when you’re experiencing it with all of your senses.
+Or what that place you saw in pictures is like when you’re exploring it with all of your senses.
+You don’t know what life-changing experiences you’ll have.
 Most importantly, you don’t know the people you’ll meet.

 There is a quote most often attributed to John Green: